1 - $anchorScrollProvider

 }

-angular.module('demo', []).config(($templateCacheProvider) => {
+angular.module("demo", []).config(($templateCacheProvider) => {

-templateCacheProvider.cache = new LocalStorageMap();
+$templateCacheProvider.cache = new LocalStorageTemplateCache();

 });

-For service description, see $templateCache.
+For service usage, see $templateCache.

-9 - $templateRequestProvider
+16 - $templateRequestProvider

 Template request service